checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Declaration-Checking.md

 }
 ```

-After traversing the statement `medium = small;`, the observed bounds for
+After traversing the assignment `medium = small;`, the observed bounds for
 `medium` are `bounds(small, small + 1)`, which are too narrow to imply the
 target bounds for `medium`.
 However, there is no bounds validation performed
 here since `medium = small;` is not the last statement in the bundled
 statement.

-After traversing the statement `medium = large;`, the observed bounds for
+After traversing the assignment `medium = large;`, the observed bounds for
 `medium` are `bounds(large, large + 3)`.
 Since `medium = large;` is the last
 statement in the bundled statement, these are the observed bounds that the
 checker uses during bounds validation.
 These observed bounds do imply the